 Location: Bury St Edmunds

-The Market will welcome 50+ local stall holders and runs through to Saturday 26 November.
+The Market will welcome 50+ local stall holders and runs for three days!
 Festive Tower Tours will be available as well as the opportunity to meet Inka the Polar Bear and her cubs!

 Presents Galore, Rowley Mile Racecourse